 - 1. The examiner determines the result (= mark) of a written examination as soon as possible, but at the latest within ten working days.
-Contrary to the provisions of the first sentence, the marking deadline for theses is no longer than twenty working days.
+Contrary to the provisions of the first sentence, the marking deadline for papers and exams consisting for at least 50% of open end questions is no longer than 15 working days, and for theses and final assignments is no longer that 20 working days.
 The examiner ensures that the student is immediately notified of the mark, taking due account of the applicable confidentiality standards. - 2.
-The examiner determines the result (= mark) of an oral examination within 5 working days after the examination and informs the student accordingly.
+The examiner determines the result (= mark) of an oral examination as soon as possible after the examination, but at least at the same day, and informs the student accordingly.
 The third sentence of the first paragraph applies. - 3.
 In the case of alternative forms of oral or written examinations, the Examinations Board determines in advance how and by what deadline the student will be informed of the results. - 4.
-Together with the result of an examination, the student's attention will also be drawn to their right to inspect the assessed work and have a post-examination discussion as stipulated in Articles 4.8 and 4.9, as well as his/her option to appeal to the Examinations Appeals Board (Cobex). - 5.
+Together with the result of an examination, the student's attention will also be drawn to their right to inspect the assessed work and have a post-examination discussion as stipulated in Articles 4.8 and 4.9, as well as his/her option to appeal to the Examination Appeals Board (Cobex). - 5.
 A student may lodge an appeal against the way in which the result was reached with the Examination Appeals Board within six weeks of the announcement of the result.
+A student may also request a re-evaluation from the examiner of the course.
+A request for re-evaluation does not suspend the term for lodging an appeal.